 A basic distinction is made between "particularly sensitive sectors" and other areas where a threat to security or public order may arise.
 For "particularly sensitive sectors" the voting right thresholds are 10 %, 25 % und 50 %, whereas for the other areas only the higher thresholds of 25 % and 50 % apply.
-Examples of "sensitive or system-relevant areas" are defence equipment and technologies, the operation of critical energy infrastructure and critical digital infrastructure, water, research and development in the fields of pharmaceuticals, vaccines, medical devices and personal protective equipment.
+Examples of "sensitive or system-relevant areas" are defense equipment and technologies, the operation of critical energy infrastructure and critical digital infrastructure, water, research and development in the fields of pharmaceuticals, vaccines, medical devices and personal protective equipment.

 The application for approval must be submitted immediately after the conclusion of the agreement (signing / commitment to the transaction) or, in the case of a public offer, immediately after the announcement of the intention to acquire.
 The obligation to submit an application generally applies to the acquirer(s).
 Information on the acquirer (including the beneficial owner), the target company and the transaction structure, as well as information on the business activities of the acquirer and the target company (including a description of the market and competitors) must be set out.
-Furthermore, the application for approval must contain information on the financing of the transaction and the origin of the financial sources, as well as - if foreseeable - information on whether effects on "programs of European interest" are to be expected (see in detail Section 6 para 4 cif 1 to cif 10 of the ICA).
+Furthermore, the application for approval must contain information on the financing of the transaction and the origin of the financial sources, as well as - if foreseeable - information on whether effects on "programs of European interest" are to be expected (see in detail Section 6 para 4 no. 1 to no. 10 of the ICA).

-A viable alternative to making an application for approval after signing can be the possibility of obtaining a clearance certificate

-(Unbedenklichkeitsbescheinigung).
-Within two months of receipt of the complete application for a clearance certificate, either a clearance certificate is issued or a notification is given that the application will be treated as an application for approval.
+A viable alternative to making an application for approval after signing can be the possibility of obtaining a clearance certificate certificate, either a clearance certificate is issued or a notification is given that the application will be treated as an application for approval.
 If no decision is issued or notification is given within this two-month period, the clearance certificate is deemed to have been granted.
 This clearance certificate alternative opens up the possibility to achieve clarity at an early stage of the transaction.